cdunklau/Buechner/README.md

 Buechner leverages [Boto](https://github.com/boto/boto) to let you easily push static files to S3.
 It doesn't require Flask, that's just what I use it for.

 Configuration is done by environment variables or by a file.
 This makes it easy to use Buechner to throw static files at your S3 bucket through a git hook from Heroku.

 It will only transfer files that are newer than their counterparts on S3.
 It won't delete anything, only overwrite.

+It will set the entire bucket's ACL to public read, as well as each key (file) that it uploads

 ## Usage